KshitijKarnawat/maze-runner/README.md

 # maze-runner

-Note: Implementation of Left Wall Following and Righr Wall Following
+Note: Implementation of Left Wall Following and Right Wall Following

 ## Documentation
 The documentation for this project is available [here](https://kshitijkarnawat.github.io/maze-runner-documentation/)